Medically reviewed by Drugs.com. Last updated on Sep 1, 2020.

-In animal studies and after intravenous administration in man, amiodarone relaxes vascular smooth muscle, reduces peripheral vascular resistance (afterload), and slightly increases cardiac index.
-After oral dosing, however, amiodarone produces no significant change in left ventricular ejection fraction (LVEF), even in patients with depressed LVEF.
-After acute intravenous dosing in man, amiodarone may have a mild negative inotropic effect.
+In animal studies and after intravenous administration in man, amiodarone hydrochloride relaxes vascular smooth muscle, reduces peripheral vascular resistance (afterload), and slightly increases cardiac index.
+After oral dosing, however, amiodarone hydrochloride produces no significant change in left ventricular ejection fraction (LVEF), even in patients with depressed LVEF.
+After acute intravenous dosing in man, amiodarone hydrochloride may have a mild negative inotropic effect.

-Food increases the rate and extent of absorption of amiodarone.
-The effects of food upon the bioavailability of amiodarone have been studied in 30 healthy subjects who received a single 600-mg dose immediately after consuming a high-fat meal and following an overnight fast.
+Food increases the rate and extent of absorption of amiodarone hydrochloride.
+The effects of food upon the bioavailability of amiodarone hydrochloride have been studied in 30 healthy subjects who received a single 600-mg dose immediately after consuming a high-fat meal and following an overnight fast.
 The area under the plasma concentration-time curve (AUC) and the peak plasma concentration (Cmax) of amiodarone increased by 2.3 (range 1.7 to 3.6) and 3.8 (range 2.7 to 4.4) times, respectively, in the presence of food.
 Food also increased the rate of absorption of amiodarone, decreasing the time to peak plasma concentration (Tmax) by 37%.
-The mean AUC and mean Cmax of desethylamiodarone increased by 55% (range 58 to 101%) and 32% (range 4 to 84%), respectively, but there was no change in the Tmax in the presence of food.
+The mean AUC and mean Cmax of the major metabolite of amiodarone, DEA increased by 55% (range 58% to 101%) and 32% (range 4% to 84%), respectively, but there was no change in the Tmax in the presence of food.